rjclancy/spring-professional-5-study-quide/index.md

 ```

 ### When do you want @DataJpaTest for?
 What does it auto-configure?
-With the @DataJpaTest annotation, Spring Boot provides a convenient way to set up an environment with an embedded database to test our database queries against.
+With the @DataJpaTest annotation, Spring Boot provides a convenient way to set up an environment with an embedded database to test our database queries against.To test Spring Data JPA repositories, or any other JPA-related components for that matter, Spring Boot provides the @DataJpaTest annotation.

 # Resources for the above content
 ### http://springcertified.com/2018/12/01/how-are-you-going-to-create-an-applicationcontext-in-an-integration-test-test/